roothide/Dopamine-roothide-dev/README.md

 RootHide aims to provide a completely hidden jailbreak solution without inject/modify/patch/hook apps.

-This project is the dopamine implementation of RootHide Jailbreak.
+This project is the RootHide Jailbreak implementation based on Dopamine.

 # Progress